JoineryHQ/com.joineryhq.inventoryfield/README.md

 ## Usage
 When editing or creating a custom field which is a) of type "Drop-down (select)" and b) in a Custom Field Group that applies to Participants, set the "Limit usage of each option per" field to "Event".

+You may then optionally set the "Limit usage count" setting to any positive integer (default is 1), to limit the usages per event to that amount.

 For fields so configured, this extension will prevent more than one participant per event from selecing any given value in the select options, in on-line registration forms.
 Once an option has been used by a participant at an event, it will be labeled "Unavailable" and disabled in on-line registration forms for that event.

 Note: This setting has no effect on back-office paticipant management forms; therefore, when editing or creating participants through CiviCRM's back-office features, it is still possible to assign the same option to multiple participants.